KenanBek/kenanbek.github.io/_drafts/devhub-02-poc.markdown

 layout: article
 title:  "DevHub PoC (Prove of Concept)"
 date:   2019-08-24 23:34:00 +0200
-categories: Posts
+categories: DevHub
-tags: [devhub, poc, project structure, proof of concept]
+tags: [poc, proof of concept, devhub, search engine, project structure, golang, python, javascript, front-end, back-end, design, concept, react, react-native, expo]
 ---

 *In the beginning there are was a PoC.*